Orange Juice Is NOT Healthy

 If you think dodging soda for orange juice is doing you any favors, think again.
 That seemingly innocent carton of OJ might not be so different from a cola after all.
 Studies have shown that both beverages contain similar amounts of sugar—around 39 grams in each serving.

-This sugary reality means switching from soda to orange juice isn't quite the health upgrade it's made out to be.
+This means switching from soda to orange juice isn't quite the health upgrade it's made out to be.

-Sure, orange juice offers some vitamin C and other nutrients missing from sodas—but when it comes to cutting down on sweet stuff?
-It's pretty much six one way and half a dozen the other.
+Sure, orange juice offers some vitamin C and other nutrients missing from sodas—but when it comes to cutting down on sugar there is no difference.

 Nutritional Losses Due to Pasteurization

-Imagine your favorite glass of orange juice—now think about what you're drinking.
-While vital for killing pathogens, pasteurization plays the spoilsport by zapping away some precious nutrients.
+While vital for killing pathogens, pasteurization plays the spoilsport by zapping away some precious nutrients in orange juice.
 Specifically, vitamin C takes a hit during this heat treatment process.

 The Impact of Heat on Vitamin C